DCtheTall/twilly/README.md

 ```

 The Flow any user who hasn't already started any application enters is called
 the "root" Flow.
-Every other Flow is a "child" of this Flow, and ater on,
+Every other Flow is a "child" of this Flow, and later on,
 we will see how to initiate other Flows from others.

 Now let's set up the root Flow for this interaction,